 4. Discussion

 Chronic non-cancer pain (32.7%) followed by acute non-surgical pain (21.8%), post-operative pain (14.8%) and cancer pain (5.0%) were the principal indications for tramadol use in this regional hospital in South Africa.
 Overall, there was a reasonable level of compliance with the STGs/EML for South Africa, Hospital Level (Adults) and the PHC Level.
-Compliance to guidelines for the use of tramadol HCL as per the pain categories was greatest in the outpatient pharmacy at 76.1% whereas ARV pharmacy compliance was only 30.9%.
+Compliance to guidelines for the use of tramadol HCL as per the pain categories was greatest in the outpatient pharmacy at 76.1% whereas antiretroviral pharmacy compliance was only 30.9%.
 Overall dosage compliance was 99.8%.
-All prescriptions reviewed at the ARV pharmacy were written by level 2 medical officers; however, it was noted that most prescriptions had no specific indication for tramadol HCl and were therefore non-compliant.
+All prescriptions reviewed at the antiretroviral pharmacy were written by level 2 medical officers; however, it was noted that most prescriptions had no specific indication for tramadol HCl and were therefore non-compliant.
 Consequently, this is an area to address in the future, especially with concerns with tramadol.

 Of all the wards, the surgical wards had the highest prescribing of tramadol HCl tablets at 51.5% (Table 5) as patients were suffering from cancer, post-operation pain, stab wounds and, in some instances, the wards are treated as a step-down facility for terminally-ill patients who are constantly in pain.
 This is consistent with the pattern seen when evaluating the OPD clinics.